webhintio/hint/packages/parser-webpack-config/README.md

 This `parser` emits the following events:

-* `parse::webpack-config::end`, of type `WebpackConfigParse`
+* `parse::end::webpack-config`, of type `WebpackConfigParse`
   which contains the following information:

   * `resource`: the parsed resource.
   * `config`: an object with a valid configuration (`webpack.Configuration`).
   * `version`: the webpack version installed locally.

-* `parse::webpack-config::error::configuration`, of type `WebpackConfigInvalidConfiguration`
+* `parse::error::webpack-config::configuration`, of type `WebpackConfigInvalidConfiguration`
   which contains the following information:

   * `resource`: the parsed resource.
   * `error`: the error emited parsing the configuration file.

-* `parse::webpack-config::error::not-install`.
+* `parse::error::webpack-config::not-install`.
 This event is sent if the package `webpack` is not installed locally.
 This event doesn't containt anything else.

-* `parse::webpack-config::error::not-found`.
+* `parse::error::webpack-config::not-found`.
 This event is sent if the parser doesn't find any configuration file at the end of the scan.
 This event doesn't containt anything else.